missymissprim/majestythinks/src/site/notes/Path in Purgatory/Path in Purgatory.md

 2. The fey may have been used and sacrificed to possibly open a portal to the Feywild. [[Path in Purgatory/Session Notes/Session 036 - 10212022\|Session 036 - 10212022]]
 3. The name “Empty One” could possibly refer to his never-ending hunger for chaos, power, and destruction, or could be a void of emotions, etc. [[Path in Purgatory/Session Notes/Session 008 - 04092021\|Session 008 - 04092021]] & [[Path in Purgatory/Session Notes/Session 036 - 10212022\|Session 036 - 10212022]]
 4. The Void Walkers obviously have high connections in all the major cities.
 They may glean information from the Dawn Martyrs, the Chasmian intelligence organization.
 Regardless, everyone is compromised to a degree. [[Path in Purgatory/Session Notes/Session 036 - 10212022\|Session 036 - 10212022]]
-5. Zossa and Zuri may be champions of Baraban and Laf’Loran respectively.
-Zossa was attacked by the Void Walkers early on while traveling to Frenevid. [[Path in Purgatory/Session Notes/Session 010 - 05072021\|Session 010 - 05072021]].
+5. Zossa may be a champion of Baraban.
+Zossa was attacked by the Void Walkers early on while traveling to Frenevid ([[Path in Purgatory/Session Notes/Session 010 - 05072021\|Session 010 - 05072021]]).
 He may be a threat to the Void Walkers.
 6. The Void Walkers are creating conflicts between cities/kingdoms/empires as a distraction. <span class="spoiler">What if the bloodshed represents the sacrifices needed to open the Void Gates.</span>
 7. Lord Kasper may be a Void Walker ... baseless assumption, however everyone is suspect.
 8. The Minotaur is either a bishop or Cardinal Fero ...